 Unlike erasure coding a replica is a copy of the original object and these replicas are then replicated throughout the object store to provide data protection.
 Depending on how many replicas you need determines how much disk space you require.
 Object using replicas is not as space or performance efficient as erasure coding, it also doesn’t offer the same level of data protection.

 If you use cloud storage there is a high probability that the service you are using albeit Google, Facebook, Dropbox, Apple, Microsoft or Amazon to store data then you are using object.
 Private Cloud is an ideal application for object as it scales for capacity, performance, reliability & redundancy.
-For example create a local private cloud in the datacenter and scale this out globally.
+For example create a local private cloud in the data centre and scale this out globally.

 Object is ideal for managing data growth.
 Traditional storage has scaling limitations based on the number files/folders/capacity it can store and is limited by how many controllers and host connections it can support.
 Object grows by adding additional nodes, there is no data management or RAID configuration necessary.
 Just inform the storage software that you have added an additional “X” node and the system takes care of the rest.
 Object can scale from TB’s to PB’s and grows as a single namespace across the entire workplace.